frostygum/Auris-Bangkit-Capstone/README.md

 <!-- USAGE -->
 ## Usage

-Before using the model training notebook, you can use reduceSize.ipynb notebook to reduce the image size to you apropiate size use case.
-The file is at /image_manipulation/reduce_size.ipynb
+Before using the model training notebook, you can use dataPrep.ipynb notebook to reduce the image size to you apropiate size use case and split train test your data.
 Then all the steps are already mention in following notebook.
 Here are final notebook to be used:
 * handSignGestureMobileNet.ipynb
 * handSignGestureMobileNetTFRecord.ipynb